emdash/udlang/roadmap.md

 - Stretch goal: also support msgpack with a simple binary framing protocol.

 ## 0.2 ##

+The main goal is to get uDLang to a state where work on uDashboard can continue, while cleaning up any egregious mistakes in the language design or implementation that emerge during development of uDashboard.

 - Feature complete enough for uDashboard
 - Potentially breaking changes to the language, based on experience using it within uDashboard.